manbir-singh/Data_Engineering/README.md

 NOTES:
-The movie class can be used standalone as an extension of the TMDB api, to retrieve complete movie data, and is stored into a dictionary.
+The movie class can be used standalone as an extension of the TMDB api, to retrieve complete movie data, and is stored into a pandas dataframe.

 Although it was out of the scope for this project, the recommender function can also be extended even more by creating a movie object that is neither in the google sheets or the recommender's CSV to ultimately recommend ANY movie.
 You can simply take a movie title and year, create the movie object run the recommender's attributes and functions in main.py to append to the CSV metadata dataframe.
 Then run the recommender function to get the new titles recommended movie.
 I was unable to run the function more than once due to a lack of ram on my device.